What if this were true…

 Makes sense, right?

-Next, all your movements MUST start out “super slow”.
+2. All your movements MUST start out “super slow”.

 I’m talking like a “snail’s pace” slow.